farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

   - probably construct special trees to prove de morgans
   - any leaf wrapped in not returns the expected opposite

+STUCK: Ok, i'm suck with a major jump in complexity no matter how I order the known properties, and I can't think of another good property
+- Should I use an example-based test to handle the next jump?
+  - this would make it much easier to target a single layer without handling recursion yet
+- Can I target single-layer distribution without just duplicating logic in the test?
+- The leaf-less tree property is passing, that means the leaf behavior has to be the problem

+TODO: Empty combinators are a constant pain and make no sense.
+I should probably just find a way to forbid them

+What should be the behavior of an empty combinator?
+- It should have no effect
+- I could solve this by trimming, or with identity laws.
+- The problem with identity laws is that I need to know the parent of the empty combinator to know what it should return to be neutral

 ## TODO
 - better error paradigm (return list of failed constraints)
 - demonstrate generation